 - Getting the most out of your appointment

 - Common concerns about talking to your GP about your mental health

 - How can I find a GP?

 - If you’re not happy with the outcome of your appointment

-If you’ve noticed changes to how you think and feel that are concerning you, talk to your GP about them.
-There might be an obvious cause for your feelings – like a bereavement or work stress – or you might not know why you feel the way you do.
+If you’ve noticed changes to how you think and feel that concern you, talk to your GP about them.
+There might be an obvious cause for your feelings – like bereavement or work stress – or you might not know why you feel the way you do.
 It’s ok to seek help either way.